-Andrew S. Rosen is Chairman and Chief Executive Officer of Kaplan, Inc., among the world's largest, most diverse education organizations and the largest subsidiary of The Washington Post Company.
+Andrew S. Rosen is Chairman and Chief Executive Officer of Kaplan, Inc., among the world's largest, most diverse education organizations and the largest subsidiary of Graham Holdings Company.

 Throughout his two decade career at Kaplan, Rosen has helped pioneer much of the company's innovation and growth, with a focus on student success and outcomes.
 These include the founding of Concord Law School, the first fully online law school in the U.S.; the development of Kaplan University from a few dozen to more than 50,000 online students; and the creation of new blended online and classroom-based learning opportunities for both working adults and test preparation students.

 An advocate for adult learners, Rosen is a well-known voice in the media and other public forums about the challenges facing higher education today.

 Rosen is the author of "Change.edu: Rebooting for the new talent economy," which details the history of innovation in American higher education and lays out a prescription for restoring its pre-eminence by focusing anew on the goals of learning outcomes, access, affordability, and accountability.

 Since its publication, "Change.edu" has earned positive reviews in The Wall Street Journal, Forbes, The Washington Post, The Chronicle of Higher Education, and Inside Higher Ed, and generated praise from a range of education thought leaders, including former New York City Schools Chancellor Joel Klein and bestselling author Clay Christensen.
 Business leader and philanthropist Bill Gates touts the book as "truly important for the debate on what needs to be done to improve the success of post-secondary education in America."
 Learn more about the book at www.change-edu.com.

 Rosen first joined Kaplan in 1992.
 He served in various management and leadership roles in its businesses and at the company-wide level before being named Chairman and CEO of Kaplan Inc. in 2008.